MitaliP001/Identifying-High-Risk-Patients-for-Targeted-Prevention-and-Intervention/README.md

 ## Conclusion

-The goal of the "High-Risk Patient Identification for Targeted Prevention and Intervention" project is to develop a robust predictive model using a comprehensive dataset of patient records.
+The goal of the "Identifying High-Risk Patients for Targeted Prevention and Intervention" project is to develop a robust predictive model using a comprehensive dataset of patient records.
 The selected algorithm will be rigorously evaluated and, if applicable, deployed in a real healthcare setting.
 Throughout the project, we prioritize thorough documentation and unwavering adherence to ethical and legal considerations.

 Feel free to explore our project's code, documentation, and insights.
 If you have any questions or feedback, please don't hesitate to get in touch.